connie-reinholdsson/CV/README.md

 ### <a name="skills">Skills</a>

 #### Communication
-When starting at Maker's Academy, I decided to write a blog.
+When starting at Makers Academy, I decided to write a blog.
 Having never published an article in my life, I was surprised by how much I enjoyed this and how my learning improved through reflecting on my experience.
 Seven weeks into the course I attended an Android Development workshop run by Codebar and wrote a blogpost about it.
 I was very pleased when Codebar asked to publish it on [Codelog](https://medium.com/the-codelog/android-i-think-we-will-become-good-friends-ab01b0e90ad5) and make me a writer.
 The article received positive feedback on Medium and Twitter was endorsed by the organiser.

 #### Learning Agility